danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 At work, I'm currently developing a 3D web CAD for modeling shoes which is a really interesting project, but also very challenging!
-Since writing geometric code is really tricky, we spend a lot of time writing tests and making sure the code is [well documented][my-take-on-docs].
+Since writing geometric code is really tricky, we spend a lot of time writing [tests][property-based-testing] and making sure the code is [well documented][my-take-on-docs].
 However, documentation is made up by text for the most part, but sometimes a drawing is way more useful than a lot of words.
 For example, try to explain what perpendicular and parallel mean without drawing anything.
 Chanches are you already understand what they mean, but try to give a text only definition nonetheless.
 It's quite hard.

-The obvious way to add drawings to the documentation is to add links to images and then rendered it in a browser or something.
-However, I don't really this solution because I don't like to context switch between my editor and the browser.
+The obvious way to add drawings to the documentation is to add links to images and then render it in a browser or something.
+However, I'm not a big fan of this solution because I don't like to context switch between my editor and the browser.

 The only other option I could think of is to use ASCII art!
 I really love ASCII art, but I find it really difficult to do by hand.
 Being a lazy programmer, I did what I do best: search existing solutions to use.
 Unfortunately, there didn't seem to be any tools that would allow me to draw arbitrary shapes using only text.
 I was surprised by this because I saw a lot of cool projects that draw complex shapes on the terminal over the years.
 As I was googling more and more I was getting convinced that drawing 3D geometries on the terminal is possible, but that nobody was crazy enough to do.
 Since I had a free weekend, I decided to give it a shot.

 ## Braille characters

 Initially, I tried to use the canonical `/`, `|`, `-`, `_` and `\` characters to
-draw lines but that didn't work well because I couldn't find a way to draw a non vertical or horizintal line that doesn't look like a staircase.
+draw lines but that didn't work well because I couldn't find a way to draw a non vertical or horizintal line that didn't look like a staircase.

 I did some research and eventually I stumbled upon the [`drawille`][drawille] project which looked quite promising!
-By going through the `README.md` and the examples I quickly noticed that the curves were rendered smoothly and that lines didn't look as staircases too much.
+By going through the `README.md` and the examples I quickly noticed that it was able to render curves and lines in the terminal very smoothly.
 Also, among the examples I found a program that renders a 3D rotating cube in the terminal.
-This was quite reassuring because it was a proof that what I wanted to do was possible!
+This was quite reassuring because it was a proof that what I wanted to do was doable!

 However, `drawille` is written in Python, but I planned to use Rust to build the tool so I needed to understand how `drawille` worked in order to port it to